cyclone923/mcs_eval3/README.md

-# MCS Evaluation3: Usage README
+# MCS OPICS Evaluation Repository: Usage README

-Here are the instructions for downloading and setting up the environment for MCS Evaluation 3.
+Here are the instructions for downloading and setting up the environment for MCS evaluations.

 ### Note for Developers:
 The master branch contains only the submission-ready code.
 For the latest in-progress code, check out the develop branch and any component-level branches (e.g. component/physics-voe, component/agency-voe, component/gravity, etc.).